Ucas-HaoranWei/Vary-tiny-600k/README.md

 ```
 ## Vary-600k
 - Vary-600k is a PDF image-text pair dataset with about 30W English and 30W Chinese pages.
 - The dataset is extracted using Fitz.
 A BERT model is used to merge sentences within paragraphs.
 Paragraphs are separated by "\<lb>".
-The reason why we do not use "\n" is because "\n" is the "EOS" of opt-125m in this codebase.
+The reason why we do not use "\n" is because we use "\n" as the "EOS" of opt-125m in this codebase.
 - You can use Vary-600k for your pretrain, warm-up, and so on.
 - Note that Vary-600k is only a sub-data of the pretrain data used in the original [Vary](https://github.com/Ucas-HaoranWei/Vary).
 - Download Vary-600k [here](https://pan.baidu.com/s/18Rh53JxvbYYl9BPHoFvWcQ).
 Code: "Vary"